The 4 key KPIs for your recruitment business

-Recruitment is an industry with a whole load of different factors to measure.
-Especially as the business owner.
-While your staff are busy analysing the requirements of an job; finding, screening and selecting candidates; dealing with clients; and hiring and integrating new employees into their new roles, you’ve got to make sure your cash is still flowing and revenue is being generated.
-To take a little job off that busy to-do list, we’ve summarised 4 of the crucial KPIs to be monitoring.
+While your staff are busy analysing the requirements of a job – finding, screening and selecting candidates, dealing with clients, and hiring and integrating new employees into their new roles – you’ve got to make sure revenue is looking healthy.

-As with the CVs, you need to have a substantial amount of candidate interviews.
-After all, it’s placing these candidates that generates revenue.
-But again, if unsuitable, you could find your business loses efficiency, time and money.
+– Candidate: You need to have a substantial amount of candidate interviews, as placing these candidates that generates revenue.
+But if they’re unsuitable, you could find your business loses efficiency.

-As with most industries, time very much equals money.
+4. Time to hire: As with most industries, time very much equals money.
 In a fast-paced environment, it can be tempting to rush through tasks.
-Bear in mind that filling a role quickly, but with the wrong candidate, will actually cost you more time, therefore cash, in the future.
+Bear in mind that filling a role quickly, but with the wrong candidate.

 Have a look at our KPI Library for more.

 Learn about employee revenue here.

 Commission can be linked to wages to revenue.
 Find out more here.

 Put your time to hire KPI in your forecast.